gbif/data-blog/content/post/2023-03-24-maps-api/index.en.md

 Here are some examples of maps with different parameters and styles.

-`adhoc` is needed here  because `recordedBy` isn't one of the named paramters. `map_fetch()` automatically detects this and switches source to "adhoc".
+`adhoc` is needed here  because `recordedBy` isn't one of the named parameters. `map_fetch()` automatically detects this and switches source to "adhoc".
 Note the default style for the adhoc interface is `scaled.circles` and base map style `gbif-light`.

 ```R
 map_fetch(recordedBy="John Waller")